 Bloomy Rind: Also referred to as ‘mould-ripened’, meaning a white mould-growing rind.

-Cooked Cheeses: distinctive by the fact the curd, once cut, is heated whilst still in the whey.
+‘Cooked’: distinctive by the fact the curd, once cut, is heated whilst still in the whey.

 Co-operative/ Fruiterie: cheese is made in a single dairy, with the milk supply coming from a co-operative.

-Fresh Cheese: Cheese which is ready to eat after drainage, requiring no further curing and no ageing.
+Fresh: Ready to eat after drainage, requiring no further curing and no ageing.